emstoudenmire/parallelDMRG/README.md

 # parallelDMRG

-Real-space parallel density matrix renormalization group (DMRG) based on ITensor
+Real-space parallel density matrix renormalization group (DMRG) based on ITensor.

+This code is based on the paper ["Real-Space Parallel Density Matrix Renormalization Group"](https://journals.aps.org/prb/abstract/10.1103/PhysRevB.87.155137), Phys.
+Rev. B, 87, [155137](https://journals.aps.org/prb/abstract/10.1103/PhysRevB.87.155137) (2013) [arxiv:1301.3494](https://arxiv.org/abs/1301.3494).
+See also [this paper](https://arxiv.org/abs/1912.06127) on parallelizing time evolution of matrix product states.

 # Installing

-**Currently this code requires the version 2.x (v2 git branch) series of the C++ implementation of ITensor.** If you are interested in upgrading this code to become compatible with the 3.x series, please contact support@itensor.org if you have technical questions, and consult the [version 2 to 3 upgrade guide](http://itensor.org/docs.cgi?vers=cppv3&page=upgrade2to3).

 To compile the sample code (pdmrg.cc), create your own local copy of the sample Makefile (Makefile.sample) provided.
 Edit the ITENSOR_LIBRARY_DIR variable to point to where ITensor is located on your computer.
 Edit MPI_CFLAGS and MPI_LFLAGS to reflect where the MPI libraries are installed on your computer as well.
 For the MPI flags, you can often use a command such as "mpicxx --showme" to get a printout of the correct compiler flags for your system.
 Once your Makefile variables are properly set, just run "make" to compile the sample code.